Abd-ur-Rahmân Surizehi

-Abdulrahman Surizehi is an ethnic Baloch musician, born in Iranian Balochistan and later living in Oslo, Norway.
+Abdulrahman Surizehi is an ethnic Baloch musician.
+Born in Iranian Balochistan, he moved to Oslo, Norway.
 Surizehi specialises in the benju, a Baluch keyboard zither, and has been referred to as the instrument's greatest performer.
 Surizehi was influenced by his father Joma Surizehi, who played a prominent role in refining the instrument and securing its place in Baloch culture.

 In this work "Abdul Rahman Suri Zahi" the "banjo" player had a great contribution and aroused the admiration of everyone.

 He also plays the doubled-headed drum Doholak, Tanburag, Tabla and Sarod.

 In the concert which performed by a Balochi melody in 2011 at Oslo, "Abdul Rahman Suri Zahi" the "benju" player had a great contribution and aroused the admiration of everyone.